googlemaps-samples/js-3d-area-explorer/README.md

-# 3D Area Explorer
+# 3D Area Explorer solution

 ![thumbnail](./src/assets/readme_assets/area-explorer-4k.gif)

 ## Overview

 This is the 3D Area Explorer solution.
-This solution leverages the capabilities of Google Maps Platform Photorealistic 3D Tiles and the Places API to create captivating, interactive 3D environments.
+This solution leverages the capabilities of Google Maps Platform [Photorealistic 3D Tiles](https://developers.google.com/maps/documentation/tile/3d-tiles-overview) and the [Places API](https://developers.google.com/maps/documentation/places/web-service) to create captivating, interactive 3D environments.

 This repository consists of two parts.
 A Demo App, which is an example customized deployment, and an Admin App, which provides a UI control panel to adjust the solution settings visually like location, camera, and POI types.